“I am sorry to say that we decided against moving you to the next stage of the process, primarily for missing some essential tech skills”.

 If you don’t have the choice and you need to stay in your soul-crushing company, work toward having the choice.
 Meanwhile, accept that your company is sick, and try to create mental barriers to be as less involved as possible.
 Don’t think you’re responsible: you’re not.

-If you’re a developer, it’s even more likely if you’re only seen by your managers as a mean to enable their dreams of money and fame.
+If you’re a developer and you’re only seen by your managers as a mean to enable their dreams of money and fame, you won’t have much impact.
 This is sometimes not directly visible when you begin to work for these gulags, unfortunately.
 Keep an eye open and don’t spend all your mental energy in a lost cause.

 The Imposter Syndrome in the Software industry